dzlab/coursera/MLOps Specialization/Course 1/Week 2/README.md

 - [ ] Create a training set of this example repeated 100 times to force the algorithm to learn to fit this example well.
 - [ ] Train the algorithm on a larger dataset to help it to fit the data better.
-- [x] Use data augmentation on this one audio clip to make sure the algorithm hears a variety of examples of “today’s weather” to fit this phrase better.
+- [ ] Use data augmentation on this one audio clip to make sure the algorithm hears a variety of examples of “today’s weather” to fit this phrase better.
-- [ ] Debug the code/algorithm/hyperparameters to make it pass this sanity-check test first, before moving to larger datasets.
+- [x] Debug the code/algorithm/hyperparameters to make it pass this sanity-check test first, before moving to larger datasets.

+> No, your algorithm should be able to overfit to a single training example.
+If it's unable to do so, there must be an error in the implementation.
+First debug the error, then add more data!

-References
+## References
 Week 2: Select and Train Model
 If you wish to dive more deeply into the topics covered this week, feel free to check out these optional references.
 You won’t have to read these to complete this week’s practice quizzes.